-- To adjust front height, attach a come-along to the upper loop and front of short conveyor.
-Loosen bolts and tighten in desired position. - To adjust clearance to rear conveyor roll, loosen bolts ahead of 1 inch adjusting bolts, adjust with 1 inch nuts.
+- 1. To adjust front height, attach a come-along to the upper loop and front of short conveyor.
+Loosen bolts and tighten in desired position. - To adjust clearance to rear conveyor roll, loosen bolts ahead of 1 inch (2.54 cm) adjusting bolts and adjust with 1 inch (2.54 cm) nuts.
 Tighten in desired position.